learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 ### Hierarchical Agglomerative Clustering

-Now that we've tried doing market segmentation with K-means clustering, let's end this lab by trying with HAC!
+Now that we've tried doing market segmentation with k-means clustering, let's end this lab by trying with HAC!

-In the cells below, use [Agglomerative clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) to make cluster predictions on the datasets we've created, and see how HAC's performance compares to K-mean's performance.
+In the cells below, use [Agglomerative clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) to make cluster predictions on the datasets we've created and see how HAC's performance compares to k-mean's performance.

 **_NOTE_**: Don't just try HAC on the PCA-transformed dataset -- also compare algorithm performance on the scaled and unscaled datasets, as well!